 How often should sewer lines be cleaned?

 Since your sewer lines are hidden, you often don’t know there’s a problem until your toilet backs up or your shower no longer drains properly.
 A good rule of thumb is that you should have your sewer lines cleaned every 18-22 months.

 Suppose you are experiencing problems more often than that.
-In that case, you may need to call us at Nick’s Plumbing and Sewer to schedule either a visual or video inspection of your pipes.
+In that case, you may need to call us at Nick’s Plumbing and Air Conditioning to schedule either a visual or video inspection of your pipes.
 We will insert a video camera down through your sewer lines to provide us with a visual idea of what may be causing your sewer backup.
 Based on those inspection findings, we can make recommendations for the proper repairs to correct your specific problem.